jjgp/jjgp.github.io/content/blog/building-a-pc/index.md

 other PCIe devices in the future.
 In researching which GPU to use I defaulted to the judgment outlined in the following: [Which GPU(s) to Get for Deep Learning: ...](http://timdettmers.com/2018/11/05/which-gpu-for-deep-learning/)

-A few things need for setup include: a grounding cable, thermal paste, Isopropyl alcohol, and a magnetic screw set.
+A few things needed for setup include: a grounding cable, thermal paste, isopropyl alcohol, and a magnetic screw set.
 The grounding cable is worn at all times during assembly.
-The thermal paste is to ensure the heat transfer between the CPU and the cooler.
+The thermal paste is to facilitate the heat transfer between the CPU and the cooler.
 The Corsair H100i v2 came with some thermal paste on it.
-I opted to clean that off with alcohol and apply the thermal paste I had bought.
+I opted to clean that off with isopropyl alcohol and apply the thermal paste I had bought.

 ## Putting it Together

-The most time consuming part of putting the computer together (from the perspective of a noob) is gathering the information on assembly.
+The most time consuming part of putting the computer together (from the perspective of a noob) is gathering the information about assembly.
 I watched a lot of YouTube, read blog posts, and reread the manuals.
 The most informative video I found (and mentioned in one of the blogs above) is [Fractal Design Define C TG / MSI X399 Gaming Pro Carbon](https://www.youtube.com/watch?v=83mA2TGNRCU).
-After gaining a little familiarity with the whole process I began assembly.
-It is typically recommended to assembly the motherboard, CPU, CPU cooler, SSD, and RAM outside of the case to power it on and inspect for parts that may be DOA.
+After becoming somewhat familiar with the whole process I began assembly.
+It is recommended to assemble the motherboard, CPU, CPU cooler, SSD, and RAM outside of the case to power it on and inspect for parts that may be DOA.
-I just followed the steps in the aformentioned Fractal Design video and forewent powering it on outside as the parts were swimming in space in the Corsair Air 540 and easy to assemble / disassemble.
+I just followed the steps in the aformentioned Fractal Design video and forewent powering it on outside because the parts were swimming in space in the Corsair Air 540 and easy to assemble / disassemble.

-A few tidbits that caused some confusion and specific to the parts mentioned
+A few tidbits that caused some confusion and specific to this setup are as
-follow: The hard drive bays in the Corsair Air 540 took more force than I had realized to properly attach.
+follows: The hard drive bays in the Corsair Air 540 took more force than I had realized to properly attach.
 The post codes on the Dr. Debug output were at first esoteric and I had to research the forums ([Dr. Debug display AA](http://forum.asrock.com/forum_posts.asp?TID=3110&title=dr-debug-display-aa)) and consult the manual.
 The Taichi BIOS will show the CPU temperature as higher